innovationgarage/train-tf-object-detection/README.md

 ## 5. Generate TFRecords for training/validation sets

+  - If you don't have a virtualenv with [Tensorflow Object Detection API](https://github.com/tensorflow/models/tree/master/research/object_detection) set up, you should first head to their [installation guide](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/installation.md).

   - At this stage we need to use the tensorflow object detection, so I copy the entire directory to my project directory and then the images, labels and data to __tensorflow/models__

         mkdir tensorflow